 Psykonet is a university network of psychology consisting of all six departments of psychology in Finland that award a legally certified degree needed to work as a practicing or academic psychologist in the country.
 The network was established at the end of 1980s as the outcome of a suggestion by a group of academic psychologists to the Ministry of Education that instead of reducing the number of psychology departments, new challenges could be tackled by a network consisting of all of them.

-Psykonet's mission today is to educate high-quality psychologists and researchers with comprehensive professional and scientific knowledge, as well as to ensure that educational demands within the field of psychology are met on all levels of education (basic, licentiate and doctoral).
+Psykonet's mission today is to educate high-class psychologists and researchers with comprehensive professional and scientific knowledge, as well as to ensure that educational demands within the field of psychology are met on all levels of education (basic, continuing and doctoral).
 The operational ambition of the network is to combine high quality psychological research and its application in day-to-day psychological work.

 Psykonet is a training organization that consists of the psychology departments of the universities of Helsinki, Eastern Finland, Jyväskylä, Tampere, Turku and Åbo Akademi.
 In addition, departments of social psychology, developmental & education psychology and work & organization psychology at other universities, as well as the Finnish Psychological Society, Finnish Psychological Association and Psychology Students' Association cooperate with the network.
 The establishment of the network is based on a cooperation agreement signed by the six member universities.

 Psykonet's organization consists of a director, a board, various operational task forces, and teaching and administrative staff.
 Psykonet has five part-time professors, six part-time lecturers and seven administrative staff members (two full-time, five part-time).

 Psykonet is an important actor in the Finnish field of psychology.
 It serves as a common voice of psychology departments in matters concerning developments in the field; providing information e.g. to ministries, analyzing the needs of the field of psychology etc. It enhances cooperation, synergy and building distinguishing profiles between departments of psychology.